Patient education: Testing for HIV (Beyond the Basics)

 Test results are reported as being positive, negative, or indeterminate.
 The chances of having an inaccurate result are very small.

-Positive — If your first HIV test is positive, the result needs to be confirmed with further tests.
-False positive results are uncommon.
+Positive result — If your first HIV test is positive, the result needs to be confirmed with further tests.
+False-positive results are uncommon.
 About a third of patients who are tested for HIV do not return to find out their confirmatory test results.
 This is a major problem since untreated infection can lead to serious complications and a risk of transmitting infection to others.

-If you have an indeterminate result, you will need further testing, as determined by an HIV specialist; a simple blood test will give an answer in just a couple of days or less.
+If you have an indeterminate result, you will need further testing, as determined by an HIV specialist; a viral load test may give an answer in just a couple of days (see 'Types of HIV tests' above).
 While awaiting the results of further testing, you should take precautions to avoid transmitting your potential infection to others.
 This includes discussing the possibility of infection with any sexual partners and use of a condom with every sexual encounter.
 You should also avoid sharing razors, toothbrushes, and any injection drug equipment (needles, syringes).

 In addition to testing, you should learn how to prevent HIV infection.
 This includes:

-- Encourage your sexual partners to be tested for HIV.
+●Encouraging your sexual partners to be tested for HIV

-- Use a latex or polyurethane condom with every sexual encounter.
+●Using a latex or polyurethane condom with every sexual encounter

-- Do not use drugs or alcohol that can affect your judgment about sexual activities.
+●Avoiding drugs or alcohol that can affect your judgment about sexual activities

-- Do not share needles and syringes that have been used by other IV drug users.
+●Avoiding activities such as sharing needles and syringes that have been used by other IV drug users

 WHERE TO GET MORE INFORMATION